 1. Bigger bills

-Living in a house is generally more expensive than living in an apartment, simply because you have more space to heat and cool (oh hey there, big electricity bill), and more furniture to buy.
+Living in a house is generally more expensive than living in an apartment.
+You will usually pay more in council rates (based on land value) and have bigger utility bills simply because you have more space to light, cool, and/or heat - and more furniture to buy.

 2. More maintenance

-I have enough trouble maintaining my tiny two-bedroom apartment (mostly because I am extremely lazy) – but a house?
-You’ve got lawns that need mowing, gutters that need to be cleaned, trees that need to be trimmed, windows that need washing, patios that need to be swept… and we haven’t even started on the inside jobs yet.
-Maintaining a house is a lot of work.
-If you love spending your weekends gardening, doing a bit of DIY and getting your hands dirty – go for it.
+I have enough trouble maintaining my tiny two-bedroom apartment – but a house?
+You’ve got lawns that need mowing, gutters that need clearing, trees that need trimming, windows that need washing, patios that need to be swept… and we haven’t even started on the inside jobs yet.
+Maintaining a house can be a lot of work.
+But if you love spending your weekends gardening, doing a bit of DIY, and getting your hands dirty – go for it.

-If you love the low maintenance lifestyle and would rather spend your weekends brunching and binging telly in bed, apartments are infinitely more appealing.
+If you prefer a low maintenance lifestyle and would rather spend your weekends brunching and binge-watching telly, apartments can be infinitely more appealing.

 3. More expensive

 That’s because the land detached houses are on appreciates in value as the population increases.
 Buildings, on the other hand, depreciate in value through wear and tear, and need to be maintained.
-Houses also have greater potential to grow in value through renovations, extensions or a rebuild.
+(Bear in mind though, houses also have greater potential to grow in value through renovations, extensions, or a complete rebuild.)

 What is an apartment?

 Apartments have long been a popular option for those who either can’t afford to or simply don’t want to live in a detached house.
-An apartment is a self-contained flat that’s part of a bigger complex.
-When you own an apartment, you’re on a strata title.
-This means the apartment belongs to you, but ownership of the common property (the hallways, rooftop space, lobby, etc.) is shared with the different owners.
+An apartment is a self-contained flat that’s part of a larger complex.
+When you own an apartment, you’re generally on a strata title.
+This means the apartment belongs to you, but ownership of the common property (the hallways, rooftop space, lobby, etc.) is shared between the individual owners.

 houses vs apartments 3

 Being on a strata title also means you belong to a body corporate and have to comply with certain bylaws.
-You’ll need to pay body corporate fees to cover the wear and tear of the common areas.
+You’ll need to pay body corporate fees to cover the maintenance and also the wear and tear of common areas.

-Because they’re generally more affordable than houses and are often in convenient locations, apartments are favoured among first home buyers and property investors.
+Because apartments are generally more affordable than houses and are often in convenient locations, they are often favoured among first home buyers and property investors.

 Pros of buying an apartment